 Mondays and Wednesdays 9:00 a.m. -10:15 a.m.

 In this rigorous, one-year Algebra 1 course, students will solve two-step and multi-step equations and inequalities, explore patterns in linear functions, discover solutions for systems of equations and inequalities, factor polynomials, solve and graph quadratic functions and equations, gain understanding of rational functions, rational equations, radical expressions, and be introduced to statistics and probability.
-For a more detailed description of the course click on link here.
+Not offered Fall of 2018.

 Monday and Wednesdays 12:15 p.m. -1:30 p.m.

 This comprehensive course will cover all major topics typically covered in a high school level biology course with an emphasis on laboratory investigations.
 We’ll take an in-depth look at everything from microorganisms, cell biology, and biochemistry to genetics, evolution, and zoology.
-For a more detailed description of the course click the link here.
+Not offered Fall 2018.

 Monday and Wednesdays 9:00 a.m. - 10:15 a.m.